 What does days in inventory measure?

-Days in inventory measures the average time it takes for a company to sell its inventory.
-It indicates how efficiently a company manages its stock and converts inventory into sales.
+Days in inventory shows how long, on average, it takes a company to sell its products.
+It reflects how well the company manages its stock and turns it into sales.

 How to compute days in inventory for each company?